 He added that the governments and international agencies that support work on child soldiers should demand that Senior General Min Aung Hlaing, commander-in-chief of Myanmar’s armed forces, order the officer who filed charges against Aung Ko Htway to drop them immediately.

-Those in power, including military officers, government leaders, and religious figures, are increasingly using Article 505(b) and Article 66(d) of the Telecommunications Law to prosecute their critics on defamation charges.
+Those in power, including military officers, government leaders, and religious figures, are increasingly using Section 505(b) of Myanmar's Penal Code and Section 66(d) of the Telecommunications Law to prosecute their critics on defamation charges.

+Section 66(d) prohibits use of the telecom network to “extort, threaten, obstruct, defame, disturb, inappropriately influence or intimidate” people.
 On Aug.
-18, Myanmar’s lower house of parliament approved amendments to the 2013 law that reduce the maximum prison sentence to two years and allow judges to release violators on bail.
+18, Myanmar’s lower house of parliament approved amendments to the 2013 law that reduce the maximum prison sentence to two years from three years and allow judges to release violators on bail.
 A draft document with the changes has been submitted to upper house lawmakers.